-With the fire crackling as the heartbeat of the Earth, she deepens into lower vibrations, in the home of Lilith, primordial expression of the feminine.
+With the fire crackling as the heartbeat of the Earth, she deepens into lower vibrations, in the home of Lilith and Kali, primordial expressions of the feminine.

 Lilith was created by God simultaneously as he created Adam, the first man.
 They came from the same seed.
 Synchronously manifesting the essential feminine and the essential masculine, in their purest forms.
 She was wild; she was fire, earth, water, and air.
 The power of energy manifested, Shakti.

-Shiva, in his dance with Shakti, is one with her.
-His presence, still, holds space for Shakti to fly and together they realize the bliss of pure creation.
-Ether.
-Amrita.
+Shiva, Ether, in his dance with Shakti, is one with her.
+His presence, still, holds space for Shakti to soar and together they realize the bliss of pure creation, Amrita.

 Adam, as well Lilith, wanted to be on the top.
 In duality consciousness and in a field of masculine superiority, women understand power as power-over as well.
 There is then a spot to be occupied by one to the detriment of the other.
 Conflict is of the matter.
 A war between the genders.
 There will be a winner and a vanquished.